 About the Service

-The Auburn University Ambulatory service provides on-the-farm primary and emergency care to horses, cattle, and other farm animals within a 35 mile radius of the JT Vaughan Large Animal Teaching Hospital.
+The Auburn University Ambulatory service provides on-the-farm primary and emergency care to horses within a 35 mile radius of the JT Vaughan Large Animal Teaching Hospital.
 Appointments are available Monday thru Friday from 8 a.m. to 5 p.m., while emergency service is provided 24 hours a day, year round.

 What We Do

 We provide on-the-farm routine healthcare as well as evaluation and treatment of lame or sick animals.
-Routine healthcare services that are provided include: Coggins testing, travel papers (health certificate or passport), annual examination, vaccination, parasite control, nutritional consultation, and dentistry.
+Routine healthcare services provided include: Coggins testing, travel papers (health certificate or passport), annual examination, vaccination, parasite control, nutritional consultation, and dentistry.
 In addition to routine healthcare, the ambulatory service provides lameness and performance evaluation, podiatry, reproductive services, evaluation of medical conditions (respiratory, skin, neurologic, gastrointestinal, and ophthalmic), and field surgery services (castration, laceration repair, mass removals, etc.).
-The service is equipped with a computed radiography system, ultrasound, endoscopy, and motorized dental equipment.
+The service is equipped with a digital radiography system, ultrasound, upper airway and gastric endoscopy, rehabilitation equipment, and motorized dental equipment.
 We also have access to additional in-house equipment and full access to JT Vaughan laboratory services.
 If you have questions regarding costs or services offered, please call for more information and price estimates.

 Who We Are